A marketing consultant’s website is their first case study. Every CTA, headline, and piece of proof is either evidence for or against hiring them.

 Developer-turned-SEO bridging both teams

 Jess Joyce started building websites on Geocities at 15.
 That developer background is her primary differentiator: she bridges marketing teams that want visibility and engineering teams that implement the fixes.
-Her positioning as “Organic Growth Consultant” broadens the appeal without going vague.
+She also states clearly who she’s not for: “If you just want someone to write blog posts optimized for keywords, I’m not your person.”
+She offers three tiers so prospects can pick their depth of involvement.
+Client work includes Honda and other major brands.

 Tom Critchlow